 9. Security testing

-10. Third-party integration testing
+10. Third party integration testing

-11. Localisation testing
+11. Localization testing

 12. Compatibility testing

-13. End-to-end testing
+13. End to end testing

-14. User Acceptance Testing (UAT)
+14. User Acceptance Testing

 A typical checklist for conducting quality testing without any hassle!